Hoapili

 Ulumāheihei Hoapili (c.
 1775 – January 3, 1840) was a member of the nobility during the formation of the Kingdom of Hawaii.
-He was a trusted military and political advisor to Kamehameha I. Although trusted with one of the last symbolic rites of the Hawaiian religion, he later became a supporter of Christian missionaries.
+He was a military and political advisor to Kamehameha I. Although trusted with one of the last symbolic rites of the Hawaiian religion, he later became a supporter of Christian missionaries.

 Life

 Ulumāheihei (his original name) was born around 1775, during the reign of King Kalaniʻōpuʻu.

 His father was High Chief Kameʻeiamoku, known as one of the "royal twins" who helped Kamehameha I come to power.
 After his father's death, he inherited his father's counselor position in Kamehameha's court.

 In his youth he was athletic, standing about 6.5 ft tall.
 A story was told of how he once wrestled down an attacking bull by its horns.

 A few years after the 1795 battle of Nuʻuanu when Kamehameha conquered Oʻahu and Maui, Hoapili was left in charge of the island of Oʻahu and the royal court settled at Kamakahonu in present-day Kailua-Kona.

 His first marriage was to Chiefess Kalilikauoha (daughter of King Kahekili II of Maui island).
 From her his daughter Kuini Liliha was born in 1802 or 1803, about the same time his father Kameʻeiamoku died.
 Other sources give Liliha as an adoptive daughter in the ancient Hawaiian tradition of hānai.
 He would definitely later become a respected foster parent for royal children.

 In 1810 the King of the island of Kauaʻi agreed to become a vassal, and Kamehameha had united all the Hawaiian islands.

 By 1815, Kamehameha had established succession with two sons, and entrusted Ulumāheihei with the care of their mother, Queen Keōpūolani, Kamehameha's wife with the best royal family background.
 This made Hoapili stepfather to Princess Nāhiʻenaʻena.

 He became known as hoa pili which means "close personal friend" in the Hawaiian language because of his trusted relationship with Kamehameha.

 A saying of the time was O Ulu-maheihei wale no, ia ia oloko, ia ia owaho, meaning roughly "Ulumāheihei knows everything inside and out".

 Hoapili was with Kamehameha when he died on May 8, 1819, at Kamakahonu.
 The dying king whispered his last wishes into Hoapili's ear.